SFSU-Cyber-Security-Club/sfsusec-bot/README.md

-**Not Implemented Yet**
+# Official SFSU Cyber Security Club Discord bot

 HELP (/help)
- - It brings you to the GitHub page's README
+- It will print the README

-VERIFIER (/sfsu_verification: SFSU-email)
+VERIFIER (/sfsu-verification :SFSU-email)
 - Input valid SFSU email
 - Recieve a code sent via email
 - Reply to the Bot's DM with the code
 - If correct, you should have the SFSU student role in the server

-**Not Implemented Yet**
-SECRET TALK (/secret_talk: secret-message)
+SECRET TALK (/secret-talk :message)
 - Input your secret message
- - The Bot will use a XOR function to encrypt it (https://en.wikipedia.org/wiki/XOR_cipher)
+- The Bot will encrypt it into base64
- - The Bot will DM you the decryption key to share
+- You will get the decryption key to share

+DECRYPT TEXT (/decrypt-cipher :cipher :key)
- - Replying to the encrypted message with the key will decipher it and show you the true message
+- Put in the hidden text with the right key to see the message

 EVENT REMINDER (automatic)
 - The Bot will check everyday for events
 - For every event, the Bot will start a timer for 5 minutes before the event
 - The reminder will be posted in the announcements chat

 DAILY DOSES OF RICHARD STALLMAN QUOTES (automatic)
 - Posts a random quote from St. IGNUcius of the Church of Emacs everyday
- - IDK Michael wanted this for some reason

-SETUP (config.ini):
-> [DEFAULT]
-> token =
-> server_id =
-> announcements_id =
-> general_id =
-> bot_user =
-> bot_pwd =

-REMINDERS
- - Role name must be "SFSU student"
- - Quote & event check timers can only be changed via code (lmk if they need changing)
- - There's only enough quotes for like 3 weeks, more will be added